The euro edged back towards $1.24 on Thursday as investors shrugged off a rise in long-term U.S. bond yields and sold the dollar.

 The dollar edged up on Wednesday, as firm U.S. economic data supported the greenback against the yen.

 The dollar steadied on Tuesday as the market's focus shifted back to U.S. trade policy.

 More sanctions on Russia are likely to trigger a further sell-off in the ruble, according to one currency expert.

-The dollar recovered from a two-week low against a basket of six major currencies.
+The dollar weakened on Monday and headed towards a two-week low against a basket of rivals on growing signs of relief.